 Someone once asked us to describe what coaching was in a few words we answered with this.
 “Motivational and Supportive, Directional and is Future Focused”

-At life in action we work with organisations, individuals and families to work through any areas they need support with.
-Of course, as we are also registered psychotherapists we are able to go with our clients where other coaches who are not trained may come against blocks we are able to help our clients work through these blockages.
+At life in Action we work with organisations, individuals and families to work through any areas they need support with.
+Of course, as we are also registered psychotherapists and counsellors we are able to go with our clients where other coaches who are not trained may come against blocks we are able to help our clients work through these blockages.

 Coaching and NLP is based on goals, hopes and dreams along with a vision for the future, unlike traditional therapy which, in the main looks at past experiences, life coaching focuses on the present moment and moving towards your goals while helping you to pull your own strings.
 Coaching is not therapy or counselling and should not be seen as such.
 If you feel you are suffering with severe depression or other mental illness, Coaching may not be for you at this time.